-[COMMENT: If the estate tax cannot be collected from property or a fund because it is insulated from creditors by law or because of practical difficulties, the tax will have to be paid by persons having interests in other assets of the estate.
-It would be too harsh to make beneficiaries of the properties or funds pay tax on properties that they will not receive until many years later and may never receive.
-If the beneficiaries were required to pay the tax at the time of decedent's death, that would sponsor widespread disclaimers of interests.
+Since the estate tax apportioned to the owners of insulated property having limited interests cannot be collected from the property, the tax will have to be paid by persons having interests in other assets of the estate (uninsulated holders).
+It would be too harsh to make persons holding future interests pay tax on properties that they will not receive for many years later and may never receive.
+If they were required to pay the tax at the time of decedent's death, that would give rise to widespread disclaimers of interests.
 Also, there would be a difficulty in valuing the interests of discretionary beneficiaries of such funds.

-In order to permit the nonholders to be reimbursed from the beneficiaries of the property or funds for the estate tax that the nonholders paid, the Act effectively provides the nonholders with a percentage interest in the property or funds; and the value of their percentage interest will increase or decrease as the value of the property or fund waxes or wanes.
-The percentage interest is determined by applying the average estate tax rate times the value of the property or fund as of the estate tax valuation date.
-So, when a distribution is made, a percentage of that distribution can be collected by the nonholders.
+In order to permit the uninsulated holders who bear the reapportioned tax to be reimbursed from the beneficiaries of the insulated property for the estate tax that the uninsulated holders paid, the Act effectively provides the uninsulated holders with a percentage interest in the property whose transfer is the source of the reapportioned tax; and the value of an uninsulated holder's percentage interest will increase or decrease as the value of the property waxes or wanes.
+The percentage interest is determined by dividing the reapportioned tax by the value of the insulated property.
+So, when a distribution of the insulated property is made, a percentage of that distribution can be collected by the uninsulated holders.

-In Subsection 7(b), in which the applicable estate tax is collected from the principal of the property or funds, the holders of limited interests, other than a fixed dollar annuity interest, will bear a share of that payment of the taxes.
+In Section 6(b), in which the apportioned estate tax is collected from the principal of the property or funds, the holders of limited interests, other than a fixed dollar annuity interest, will bear a share of that payment of the taxes.
 The reduction of the principal will result in a smaller amount of income payable to income beneficiaries, and a smaller amount of payment to a holder of a unitrust interest (a person entitled to periodic payments of a stated percentage of the value of the trust's assets).
 However, a person entitled to receive a specified dollar amount periodically (a fixed dollar annuity) will receive the same amount when the principal is reduced as he would have received if the principal had not been used to pay the tax.
-So, in the circumstances of Subsection 7(b), the annuitant of a fixed dollar annuity interest will not bear any of the burden of paying the applicable estate tax (unless the reduction of principal results in an exhaustion of the principal before the annuitant's interest expires).
-The annuitant in Subsection 7(b) is permitted to receive the annuity free of estate taxes partly because, in many cases, the decedent will have intended that the annuity payable to the annuitant be a net figure, but primarily because that choice conforms to the goal of administrative simplicity.
+So, in the circumstances of Section 6(b), the annuitant of a fixed dollar annuity interest will not bear any of the burden of paying the apportioned estate tax (unless the reduction of principal results in an exhaustion of the principal before the annuitant's interest expires).
+The annuitant in Section 6(b) is permitted to receive the annuity free of estate taxes partly because, in many cases, the decedent will have intended that the annuity payable to the annuitant be a net figure, but primarily because that choice conforms to the goal of administrative simplicity.